reinhart1010/nix/docs/en/common/z.md

 ---
 # z

-Tracks the most used (by frecency) directories and enables quickly navigating to them using string patterns or regular expressions.
+Tracks the most used (by frequency) directories and enables quickly navigating to them using string patterns or regular expressions.
 More information: <https://github.com/rupa/z>.

 - Go to a directory that contains "foo" in the name: